 However, be very careful when choosing the right tools and libraries for your project.
 Do not use a library that is quite recent and has not been tested much, as it can come back to bite you and become a source of issues that will be very difficult to debug afterwards.

 It can be confusing to choose the perfect tool with so many of them on the market nowadays.
-Since I am not a programmer myself, I suggest that you check out the article with GitHub’s top 7 productivity tools for programmers, or going through recommendations on Quora.
+Since I am not a programmer myself, I suggest that you check out the article with GitHub’s top 7 productivity tools for programmers, or going through recommendations on Quora and other websites.

 Also, you want to move your ideas into code as fast as possible and avoid doing everything using a mouse pointer.
 Not only is it slower, but it can also distract you, as it gives your brain enough time to start thinking about something else.
 Therefore, learn the key bindings for the most important operations in your tools of choice.